junghan0611/spacemacs/layers/+lang/c-c++/README.md

 this page you may not have a lot of need for `google-set-c-style` if you are already using a mode based on Google mode for most of your projects.

-However, if you don\'t have (or want) `clang-format`, or if you have to do a lot [Tramp](https://www.emacswiki.org/emacs/TrampMode) remote editing on systems that don\'t have `clang-format` installed, you may want `google-c-style` enabled and added to your common hooks.
+However, if you don't have (or want) `clang-format`, or if you have to do a lot [Tramp](https://www.emacswiki.org/emacs/TrampMode) remote editing on systems that don't have `clang-format` installed, you may want `google-c-style` enabled and added to your common hooks.

 To get `google-c-style` actually install itself into your C/C++ common